-This document is intended as a guide for users and administrators of the aer_sight database, and should be used in conjunction with the technical report (Taylor in preparation) for the most comprehensive background on the aerial sightings database and its uses.
+This document is intended as a guide for users and administrators of the aer\sight database, and should be used in conjunction with the technical report (Taylor in preparation) for the most comprehensive background on the aerial sightings database and its uses.
+This database has been implemented as a schema within the Postgres database called fish.

-Access to this database is restricted to specific nominated personnel as specified in the current Schedule 6 of the Data Management contract between the Ministry of Fisheries and NIWA.
-Any requests for data should in the first instance be directed to the Ministry of Fisheries.
+Access to this database is restricted to specific nominated personnel as specified in the current Data Management contract between MPI and NIWA.
+Any requests for data should in the first instance be directed to MPI (email: rdm@mpi.govt.nz).